-- 1. Looked after children and previously looked after children (see definition below) - 2.
-Children whose parents are regular worshipping members of the Church of England in either of the Worksop Priory Congregations, who have attended at least twice a month every month, for a year, immediately prior to the date of application (Priory Church and Clumber) \\ please refer to paragraph below on measurement of attendance. - 3.
-Children whose parents are active members of a Church within the 'Churches Together in England' who have attended at least twice a month every month, for a year, immediately prior to the date of application; \\ please refer to paragraph below on measurement of attendance. - 4.
-Children whose sibling(s) will be in attendance at the Academy at the time of admission. - 5.
-Children who do not meet any of criteria 1-4 but are on role in the academy's F1 setting, at the closing date for applications to reception. - 6.
+- 1. Children looked after by a local authority and previously looked after children. - Children living in catchment at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school. (a map showing the academy's defined catchment area can be found on the academy's website). - 3.
+Children living in catchment, whose parent(s) is a regular worshipping member of the Church of England and part of the congregation at Christ Church, Worksop, who has attended at least once a month, every month, for a year, immediately prior to the date of application. please refer to paragraph below on measurement of attendance. - 4.
+Children living in catchment, whose parent(s) is a regular worshipping member of a Church within the "Churches Together in England", who has attended at least once a month every month, for a year, immediately prior to the date of application; please refer to paragraph below on measurement of attendance. - 5.
+Other children who live in the catchment area at the closing date for application. - 6.
+Children living out of catchment, who at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school. - 7.
+Children who do not meet any of criteria 1-6, but are on role in the academy's F1 setting, at the closing date for applications to reception. - 8.
+Children whose parent(s) is a regular worshipping member of a Church within the "Churches Together in England", who has attended at least once a month every month, for a year, immediately prior to the date of application; please refer to paragraph below on measurement of attendance. - 9.
 Other Children.